How to Start Your Own Business: the Ultimate 5 Step Quick Start Guide

 This is “The Shrug Effect,” or a way for us to shrug and say, “Well, maybe that works for HIM, but not me.”

 We do this all the time.
 We see a famous CEO and point out how “he took 5 companies public and got a Harvard MBA.”
 We see a successful children’s book author and point out how “she already knew four publishers, so her book got published immediately.”

 But that’s simplistic, and it’s an excuse to stay in your current state and do nothing differently.
 Instead of thinking of the reason they succeeded, ask what you can do TODAY to get closer to your goal.
 The fact that a famous entrepreneur went to Harvard has NOTHING to do with you finding your first customer or testing your first idea.

 Excuse 8: But what if I fail?

 The last excuse is the MOST important one.
 So many of us SAY we want to “take risks” and “start a business” for YEARS but never act.
 Why?
 We’re afraid of failing.
 Which really means we’re afraid of what people will think of us for failing.

 The most successful people I know have the most failures.
 Because they take the most chances.

 It’s not IF you will fail.
 It’s WHEN and what you do about it.
-The faster you can accept this paradigm the faster you can get over excuses like these and onto FINALLY starting your own business.
+The faster you can accept this paradigm the faster you can get over excuses like these and onto FINALLY starting the business of your dreams.